 If you’re looking for an outdoor adventure, this park also features a 4.3-mile (7km) walking trail network.
 Visitors love watching the sunset from the peninsula, where you can see views of the Aegean Sea and the neighboring islands of Mykonos, Delos, Tinos, and Naxos.

 You can reach Paros Park by car or by water taxi leaving from Naoussa.
-Remember that there is no cost for admission, making this attraction one of the top free things to do in Paros.
+Remember that there is no cost for admission, making this attraction one of the best places to visit in Paros.

 Explore the cute fishing village of Naoussa

 Naoussa (also spelled Naousa) is the second-largest town on the Greek island of Paros, after Parikia.
-It’s situated a quick 20-minute drive (6.2 mi or 10 km) from the port of Parikia and is known for its elegant architecture, Venetian castle, and expansive old port neighborhood.
+It’s a quick 20-minute drive (6.2 mi or 10 km) from the port of Parikia and is known for its elegant architecture, fishing boats, Venetian castle, and expansive old port neighborhood.

-This fishing village has become a popular tourist destination over the years, with numerous trendy hotels, luxury shops, traditional taverns, and high-end restaurants.
-You can also expect to find classic Cycladic architecture here, including whitewashed buildings and blue-domed churches.
+This fishing village has become a popular tourist destination, with numerous trendy hotels, luxury shops, traditional taverns, and high-end restaurants.
+You can also expect to find typical Cycladic architecture here, including whitewashed buildings and blue-domed churches.